 - Olive oil spray

-- In a shallow bowl, whisk together the yogurt, olive oil, garlic, paprika, cumin, kosher salt and pepper.
+- In a shallow dish, whisk together the yogurt, olive oil, garlic, kosher salt, black pepper, paprika, cumin and cayenne.

 - Add the chicken, turning it to make sure it's well-coated.

 - Set aside to marinate for 30 minutes, or cover, place in the fridge and marinate for a few hours.